Gluten-Free Apple Crisp

 What are gluten-free certified oats?

-Gluten-free certified oats are oats that are tested by a third party and deemed free from gluten under the FDA’s standard of 20 parts per million (ppm).
-However, that’s about all it says.
-It doesn’t mean that the oats are not grown in fields that also grow wheat or that gluten-free equipment is used in the processing of the oats.
+Gluten-free certified oats are tested by a third party and deemed free from gluten under the FDA’s standard of 20 parts per million.
+But that’s about all it guarantees.
+It doesn’t mean the oats were grown in dedicated fields or processed on gluten-free equipment.
+Gluten-free certified oats are often mechanically separated from wheat and barley and then tested.
+While they may meet the under 20ppm standard, they may still not be safe for people with celiac disease.

 What are purity protocol oats?